Mobility-Scooter-Project/DeltaHPC-Manager/README.md

 3. **Upload a File:**
    - Click "Upload File."
    - Choose files to upload from your local machine.
-   - Select the directory on the server where you want to upload the file.
+   - Select the directory on the server to upload the file.
    - Monitor the upload progress.

 4. **Download a File:**